Tibshelf services

-Tibshelf services, opened in 1999, is a motorway service area operated by Roadchef between junctions 28 and 29 of the M1 motorway in Derbyshire, England.
+Tibshelf services is a motorway service area operated by Roadchef between junctions 28 and 29 of the M1 motorway in Derbyshire, England.

 Geography

 The site is near Tibshelf Ponds and the Five Pits Trail and lies around 2/3 mi south-east of the village of Tibshelf, but the north-bound site is closer to the village of Newton.

 History

 Swayfields Ltd, of Lincoln, with Texaco, applied for planning to Bolsover District Council in December 1994.
 In November 1997 Welcome Break Group put in a full planning application for a dual motorway site; it had been given outline planning in July 1995.
 In July 1998 Roadchef put in a planning application.

 During the planning of the site it was originally named Chesterfield services.

 Construction

 In November 1998 construction started on the slip roads.
 It was built by Rotrax of Derby.

 During its archaeological evaluation Bronze Age flints and pottery were discovered - indicating the potential of Bronze Age enclosures in the surrounding area.